The two-dimensional one-component plasma is hyperuniform: Preliminary results

 \subsection{Electric fields}

 We recall that $-\log$ satisfies $- \Delta (-\log) = 2\pi \delta_0$ on $\R^2$ in the sense of distributions.
 In particular for all smooth enough test functions $f$, the following identity holds:

-Let $\La \subset \R^2$ and let $\bX$ be a point configuration in $\La$. \begin{definition}[True electric potential and electric field] We let $\HH^{\bX}$ (resp. $\nHH^{\bX}$) be the \textit{true electric potential} (resp. \textit{true electric field}) generated by $\bX$ (in $\La$), namely the map (resp. vector field) defined on $\R^2$ by:
+Let $\La \subset \R^2$ and let $\bX$ be a point configuration in $\La$. \begin{definition}[True electric potential and electric field] We let\footnote{\cor{Technically speaking, the objects $\HH, \nHH$ depend on the choice of $\La$.
+In our case, $\La$ will always be either $\LN$ (i.e. the support of the finite-$N$ 2DOCP) or the domain of “definition” of our generalized 2DOCP's (see Section \ref{sec:CI}) and will never be ambiguous, so we refrain from mentioning it in the notation.}} $\HH^{\bX}$ (resp. $\nHH^{\bX}$) be the \textit{true electric potential} (resp. \textit{true electric field}) generated by $\bX$ (in $\La$), namely the map (resp. vector field) defined on $\R^2$ by:

 It is easy to check that $\nHH^{\bX}$ is in $\cap_{p \in [1,2)} \Lploc(\R^2, \R^2)$ but fails to be in $\mathrm{L}^2$ around each point charge, and that the following identity is satisfied on $\La$ in the sense of distributions: